My favourite booking platforms, Scottish providers and other tricks.

 my preferred booking platforms for flights, transport and accommodation, essential apps and tools to download for a trip to Scotland and other things to keep in mind when preparing your travels.

-Sign up below to get access to my Scotland Resource Library which contains downloadable checklists and links to interactive area maps.
+- A resource library which contains downloadable checklists and links to interactive area maps.

 For local flights within Scotland (for example to Islay, the Outer Hebrides, Orkney or Shetland, check the local airline Loganair.